MangoButtermilch/Unity-Grass-Instancer/6. Infinite Grass Rendering/readme.md

 Another issue could be the `camera depth texture` if you have both scene and game view open or switch between these two during testing.
 Somehow the creation of this texture can be messed up.

-### Grass placement seems repetitive

-This gets noticable at a small `sub chunk size` at like `1` to `8`.
-This has to do with how the noise functions are seeded inside the compute shader threads and is an issue I could not find a fix for.
-In my showcases I've been using `16`.

 ### [More issues can be found here.](https://github.com/MangoButtermilch/Unity-Grass-Instancer/blob/main/README.md#faq)